What's in a Name?

 Please understand that I am not trying to dissuade you from supporting the ASPCA.
 They are a well-established, highly reputable organization doing amazing things for animals.
 I'm just urging you to pay close attention to the name, and the address for that matter, of the organization you donate to, and make sure you are, as intended, helping a local organization and not one 800 miles away.

-Sarah Neikam is the Communications & Marketing Director for the SPCA Albrecht Center for Animal Welfare.
+Sarah Neikam is the Marketing Director for the SPCA Albrecht Center for Animal Welfare.
 She is an Aiken native and has been with the SPCA since 2012.
-Sarah lives in Graniteville with her husband, Tom, mother, Cheryl and three adopted cats: Bastian, Luna and Grady.
+Sarah lives in Graniteville with her family which includes three adopted cats: Bastian, Luna and Grady, who are all living happy, loved lives thanks to the efforts of the SPCA.